starrlord/MKVConcertChapterizer/README.md

     python script.py input_video.mkv output_chapters.xml
     ```

-    - `input_video.mkv`: Path to the MKV video file.
+    - `input_video.mkv`: Path to the video file (MKV or MP4 format).
     - `output_chapters.xml`: Path to the temporary output XML file for chapters.
+    - `--output-only`: (Optional) Only output the XML content without writing to the file.
+    - `--clip-interval`: (Optional) Interval in minutes to sample audio chunks (1-15 minutes, default is 5 minutes).
+    - `--chunk-duration`: (Optional) Duration of each audio chunk in seconds (less than 20 seconds, default is 15 seconds).

 ## Notes

 - Ensure that the MKVToolNix binaries (`mkvpropedit`) are in your system's PATH.
 - This script extracts audio from the video file to a temporary file, identifies songs, generates an XML file with chapters, and then updates the MKV file with these chapters.
-- The script uses a 15-second audio chunk every 5 minutes to identify the song.
-This interval can be adjusted if needed.
+- The script allows customizing the interval at which audio chunks are sampled and the duration of each chunk.

 ## Example